 The most obvious responsible party in a dog-bite case is the dog’s owner.
 However, there are some situations in which you may be able to pursue compensation from two or even three parties.
 For example, if a dog bites while under the care of a pet sitter, the courts may hold both the owner and the pet sitter liable.
 If the bite took place on a rental property, the courts may hold the landlord liable as well, for allowing a dangerous dog to reside on the premises.

-An experienced dog bite lawyer can help you identify all possible at-fault parties in your case.
+An experienced New Jersey dog bite lawyer can help you identify all possible at-fault parties in your case.
 The more parties you can identify, the greater chances you have of recovering a sizeable settlement.

 Damages Available in a Dog Bite Case